Seuil-d'Argonne

 Seuil-d'Argonne is a commune in the Meuse department in Grand Est in north-eastern France.
+It was established in 1973 by the merger of the former communes Triaucourt-en-Argonne, Pretz and Senard.
+Pretz became an independent commune again in 1990.

 Geography

 The main village of Seuil-d'Argonne is Triaucourt-en-Argonne.
 It is the seat of the municipality.
 To the west is Senard, the second centre of the municipality in the Aisne valley.
 Aubercy is a hamlet situated in the north-west of the commune.
 The commune is also crossed by the Marque.